MEET OUR ELEPHANTS & MAHOUTS

 Through a rescue project and thanks to the generosity of our supporters all around the world, Mae Nat has finally joined the Mekong Elephant Park family in January 2023.

-Mahout: Lit
+Mahout: Mr Lit

 From: Ban Thong